Tips for Improving Airport Operations

 Businesses are most efficient when each aspect performs set functions uninterrupted.
 Walkways should be explicitly designated for pedestrians and all vehicles should use separate paths or lanes.
 Minimizing transportation crossover helps people get where they need quickly, without distractions or obstacles.
 Giving pedestrians the right of way also improves customer experience and contributes to a low-stress travel environment.

-In addition, pathways should be clean, clear from debris, and well-lit at all times.
-Outdoor walkways should have proper weather protection, so people traveling during heavy precipitation or harsh sunlight are comfortably sheltered from these conditions.
+In addition, pathways should be clean, clear from debris, and always well-lit.
+Outdoor walkways should have proper weather protection, so people traveling during heavy precipitation or harsh sunlight are comfortably sheltered.
 All walkways should also be wide enough to accommodate people carrying luggage to avoid crowd bottlenecks.

 7. Customer Appeal